Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Introduction

 In this work, we migrate the MHD-PIC simulation to the \texttt{ATHENA++} MHD code \citep{2020ApJS..249....4S, 2023MNRAS.523.3328S}, which is more flexible and computationally efficient.
 We have already tested that the code well captures the linear growth of the CRPAI.
 In preparation for this work, we have also developed the expanding/compressing box \citep{1993PhRvL..70.2190G, 2015ApJ...800...88S, 2021ApJ...922L..35B} framework for MHD-PIC \citep{2023MNRAS.523.3328S}, which continuously drives the CR pressure anisotropy to trigger the CRPAI.
 This approach may mimic a local patch in compressible turbulence, or a mixing layer between two gas phases, or perhaps also including background shear, where a background changing field drives CR pressure anisotropy.
 In this work, we employ the expanding/compressing box to drive the CRPAI, balanced by ion-neutral damping to achieve a steady state.
-This allows us to quantitatively measure the effective CR scattering rate in the alternative scenario of CRPAI, establishing their dependence on local medium properties.
+This allows us to quantitatively calibrate the effective CR scattering rate in the alternative scenario of CRPAI, establishing their dependence on local medium properties.
 This study thus fills a major gap in understanding the microphysics of CR feedback.

 This paper is structured as follows: Section~\ref{sec:method} outlines the formulation and numerical setup.
 In particular, we introduce the adaptive $\delta f$ method in Section~\ref{sec::adapt_delta_f}.
-We calculate the expected CR scattering rates under our simulation setup based on QLT in Section~\ref{sec::theory}.
-The simulation results are presented in Section~\ref{sec::result}, which also offers quantitative calibration of the CR scattering rates.
+We calculate the expected CR scattering rates and their scaling relation under our simulation setup based on QLT in Section~\ref{sec::theory}.
+The simulation results are presented in Section~\ref{sec::result}, which are compared to quasi-linear theory for quantitative validation and calibration.
 We discuss the implications of the results towards realistic systems in Section~\ref{sec::discuss}.
 In Section~\ref{sec::summary}, we conclude and discuss prospects for future research.